paulross/TotalDepth/docs/source/cmd_line_tools/LIS_cmd_line_tools.rst

     CPU time =    0.001 (S)
     Bye, bye!

-First ScanPhysRec.py echo's the command line then it scans the Physical Records an writes out a table that has the following columns:
+First ``tdlisscanphysrec`` echo's the command line then it scans the Physical Records an writes out a table that has the following columns:

 ==============  ============================================================================================================
 Heading         Description